 Dibner Hall of the History of Science

-While I was inside, I browsed through the exhibition Beautiful Science: Ideas that Changed the World.
+When I was there, I browsed through an exhibition called Beautiful Science: Ideas that Changed the World.
 It features the evolution of astronomy, natural history, medicine, and light.
 You can even gaze through a replica of Galileo’s telescope to give you an idea of how people viewed the sky back then.

 European Art

 Huntington Library’s European Art Gallery is the home of the original Blue Boy by Thomas Gainsborough.
-When I visited, the famous painting was being restored and was temporarily installed as the Blue Boy Project in the west end of the Thornton Portrait Gallery.
+One time I visited, the famous painting was being restored and was temporarily installed as the Blue Boy Project at the west end of the Thornton Portrait Gallery.
 It was fascinating to see the progress of the restoration.

 The European Art Gallery also displays masterpieces by 15th – 20th-century artists as well as decorative art, furniture, and sculptures.
 Notable paintings are Mary Cassatt’s Breakfast in Bed, Edward Hopper’s The Long Leg, The Gutenberg Bible, and Chaucer’s Canterbury Tales.